 If you don’t follow the HI social media accounts, you may not know that I am working on my first book and I can’t wait to share it with you!
 I have to tell you, if you have an interest in: Indianapolis, innovation, industry, the late 19th century, bicycles, transportation, wheeled things, the pieces of the puzzle that preceded the creation of the Indianapolis Motor Speedway, and so much more, then you are going to love this book!

 If you weren’t aware, Indianapolis was one of a handful of bicycle manufacturing hubs in the 1890s.
 There is an abundance of information out there–and many convoluted and intertwining stories that you will want to learn about.
 With two full years of research done, (and there could easily be more) it’s time to do the harder part of piecing it all together.

-With that in mind, the website will not be publishing new articles for the next 3-4 months.
+With that in mind, the website will not be publishing new articles for the next 3-6 months.
 We will put out smaller content gems via instagram, twitter, occasionally on Facebook.
 If you stay tuned on those channels, you will be privy to some insider insights and be the first to know when the book is available for pre-order.